Are you interested in developing and using new ways of capturing, processing and understanding the behaviour of humans

 It is your responsibility to ensure two people are happy to provide a reference for you using the online form.
 Ideally these will be academic references, or otherwise people who can provide information on your suitability for a PhD in Behaviour Informatics.
 Referees should submit their reponses using the online form, if you wish you can email them the link (https://forms.ncl.ac.uk/view.php?id=3169572)

 You may also wish to send them a link to this website to give them more information on Behaviour Informatics PhDs.
 It is your responsibility to ensure that they receive the link and that they submit their reference.
 The reference letters will form a part of the application evaluation.

-Shortlisted candidates will be invited to Newcastle University for a one-day recruitment event to learn more about doing a PhD in Behaviour Informatics and the multimodal study of behaviour.
+Shortlisted candidates will be invited to Newcastle University for a one-day recruitment event on Thursday 4 April 2019.
+Candidates will learn more about doing a PhD in Behaviour Informatics and the multimodal study of behaviour.
 You will have tours of the available facilities and meet current students and staff working in this area.
 You will also be interviewed for the PhD studentships as part of this day.